Thiaroye massacre: In art and literature

 Senegalese author and filmmaker Ousmane Sembène directed a film, Camp de Thiaroye (1988), documenting the events leading up to the Thiaroye massacre, as well as the massacre itself.
 The film is considered historical fiction, as the characters are not necessarily based on actual tirailleurs who were killed.
 The film received positive reviews when it was released and continues to be heralded by scholars as important historical documentation of the massacre.
 The movie was banned in France for over a decade.

 The Guinean writer Fodéba Keïta wrote and staged the narrative poem Aube africaine ("African Dawn", 1957) as a theatre-ballet based on the massacre.
 In African Dawn, a young man called Naman complies with the French colonial rulers by fighting in the French Army only to be killed in Thiaroye.
 His works were banned in French Africa as he was considered radical and anticolonial.

-The Senegalese poet Léopold Sédar Senghor wrote the poem Thiaroye as a tribute to the victims of the massacre.
+The Senegalese statesman and poet Léopold Sédar Senghor wrote the poem Thiaroye as a tribute to the victims of the massacre.